jeka-dev/jeka/plugins/dev.jeka.plugins.springboot/readme.md

 * Generation of the original binary jar along its sources jar
 * Generation of the executable jar

-This plugin reads the Springboot pom/bom for the specified version and enrich the java plugin with dependency version provider according the pom.
+This plugin reads the Springboot pom/bom for the specified version and enrich the _project_ plugin with dependency version provider according the pom.
 It also instructs java plugin to produce a workable springboot jar instead of the vanilla jar.

 Utility methods are provided if you want to construct your own springboot jar and dependency version provider without embracing the plugin mechanism.